cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 and add up the results.

 Consider the sub-tree constructed from a set of input strings and a target threshold `T` by including all indices with hit count at least `T`.
-We shall refer to this structure as the "prefix tree" for the batch of measurements and target threshold.
+This structure is called the "prefix tree" of the batch of measurements and target threshold.
 To compute the `T`-heavy-hitters for the batch, the Aggregators and Collector first compute the prefix tree, then extract the heavy hitters from the leaves of this tree.
-Note that the prefix tree leaks more information about the set than the heavy hitters themselves; see
-{{agg-param-security}} for more discussion.
+Note that the prefix tree leaks more information about the set than the heavy hitters themselves; see {{agg-param-security}} for more discussion.

 Poplar1 composes an IDPF with the arithmetic sketch of {{BBCGGI21}}, Section 4.2.
 (The paper calls this a "secure sketch", but the underlying technique was